MMagg-dev/Checklist_tracker_guide_AC_Valhalla/README.md

 # Guide and Checklist - AC Valhalla

 An unofficial checklist, progress tracker, and guide for Assassin's Creed Valhalla game.
-Explore Norway, England, Vinland, Asgard, Jotunheim, Ireland, and Francia and make sure you don't miss out on any quest, collectible, achievement, or gear in the game.
+Explore Norway, England, Vinland, Asgard, Jotunheim, Ireland, Francia, and Svartalfheim and make sure you don't miss out on any quest, collectible, achievement, or gear in the game.

 [![Google Play](https://play.google.com/intl/en_us/badges/images/badge_new.png)](https://play.google.com/store/apps/details?id=me.mmagg.acvalhallaguide)

 ### DLCs include
+* Dawn of Ragnarok
 * The Siege of Paris
 * Wrath of the Druids
 * Discovery Tour: Viking Age